FAST2/cloudstack-docker-worker/README.md

 Small util scripts used for managing an cloudstack infrastructure as a worker pool.

 ## Schedelued components
+These components should be run with crontab or other schedeluer.

 - *supervisor* is the guy who starts new instanses, it will start an new instance and upload a cloud-configuration file which installs docker and runs the desired image.
 - *janitor* is the cleaner.
 He will periodically (well, a cronjob needs to be created) destroy instanses within the group that is not running any docker containers.
 A warmup period of 30 minutes is used to not destroy instanses before they get the chance to start docker.
 - *cleaner* Cleans old jobs and files associated once the CLEAN_OLD_JOBS days has passed.